monkishtypist/slas/contract_killer.md

 * * *

-**Between** [company name]
+**Between** [company name] ("*we* or *us*")

-**And** [customer name].
+**And** [customer name] ("*you*")

 ### Summary:

 We’ll always do our best to fulfil your needs and meet your expectations, but it’s important to have things written down so that we both know what’s what, who should do what and when, and what will happen if something goes wrong.
 In this contract you won’t find any complicated legal terms or long passages of unreadable text.
-We’ve no desire to trick you into signing something that you might later regret.
+We have no desire to trick you into signing something that you might later regret.
 What we do want is what’s best for both parties, now and in the future.

 ### So in short;

-You **customer name,** located at **customer address** (“You”) are hiring us **company name** (“We or Us”) to:
+You are hiring us to:

-- **Design and develop a web site**
+**Develop a web site**

-For the estimated total price of **total** as outlined in our previous correspondence.
+For the estimated total price outlined in this estimate and our previous correspondence.

-Of course it’s a little more complicated, but we’ll get to that.

 ### What do both parties agree to?

 **You**: You have the authority to enter into this contract on behalf of yourself, your company or your organisation.
 You’ll give us the assets and information we tell you we need to complete the project.
 You’ll do this when we ask and provide it in the formats we ask for.
-You’ll review our work, provide feedback and approval in a timely manner too.
+You’ll review our work, and provide feedback and approval in a timely manner too.
 Deadlines work two ways, so you’ll also be bound by dates we set together.
 You also agree to stick to the payment schedule set out at the end of this contract.

 **Us**: We have the experience and ability to do everything we’ve agreed with you and we’ll do it all in a professional and timely manner.
 We’ll endeavour to meet every deadline that’s set and on top of that we'll maintain the confidentiality of everything you give us.

 ## GETTING DOWN TO THE NITTY GRITTY

-### Design
+### Development

-We create look-and-feel designs, and flexible layouts that adapt to the capabilities of many devices and screen sizes.
-We create designs iteratively and use predominantly HTML and CSS so we won’t waste time mocking up every template as a static visual.
-We may use visuals to indicate a creative direction (colour, texture and typography.)
-We call that ‘atmosphere.’
+We build websites based on the provided designs, and use flexible layouts that adapt to the capabilities of many devices and screen sizes.

 You’ll have plenty of opportunities to review our work and provide feedback.
-We’ll either share a Dropbox, Google Drive folder or Github repository or development site with you and we’ll have regular, possibly daily contact.
+We’ll either share a Github repository or development site with you and we’ll have regular, possibly daily contact.

 If, at any stage, you change your mind about what you want to be delivered and are not happy with the direction our work is taking you’ll pay us in full for the time we’ve spent working with you until that point and terminate this contract.

 ### Text content

-Unless agreed separately, we’re not responsible for inputting text or images into your content management system or creating every page on your website.
-We provide professional copywriting and editing services, so if you’d like us to create new content or input content for you, we can provide a separate estimate for that.
+Unless agreed separately, we’re not responsible for inputting text or images into your content management system or creating pages on your website beyond those mentioned in the estimate.
+If you would like us to create blog posts or additional pages or content, we can provide a separate estimate for that.

-### Graphics and photographs
+### Graphics and assets

 You should supply graphic files in an editable, vector digital format.
-You should supply photographs in a high resolution digital format.
-If you choose to buy stock photographs, we can suggest stock libraries.
-If you’d like us to search for photographs for you, we can provide a separate estimate for that.
+You will export, crop, and pre-format any image or design assets to be used in the site, and provide them via Dropbox, Google Drive, or similar prior to us starting the project.
+If you’d like us to export and prepare assets for you, we can provide a separate estimate for that.

-### HTML, CSS and JavaScript
+### The framework: PHP, HTML, CSS and JavaScript

-We deliver web page types developed from HTML markup, CSS stylesheets for styling and unobtrusive JavaScript for feature detection, poly-fills and behaviours.
+We deliver web templates for your site developed using PHP, HTML markup, CSS stylesheets for styling, and unobtrusive JavaScript for feature detection, poly-fills and behaviours.

 ### Browser testing

 Browser testing no longer means attempting to make a website look the same in browsers of different capabilities or on devices with different size screens.
 It does mean ensuring that a person’s experience of a design should be appropriate to the capabilities of a browser or device.

-We test our work in current versions of major desktop browsers including those made by Apple (Safari), Google (Chrome), Microsoft (Edge), Mozilla Firefox and Opera.
+We test our work in current versions of major desktop browsers including those made by Apple (Safari), Google (Chrome), Microsoft (Edge), and Mozilla Firefox.
 We’ll also test to ensure that people who use Microsoft Internet Explorer 11 for Windows get an appropriate experience.
 We won’t test in other older browsers unless we agreed separately.
 If you need an enhanced design for an older browser, we can provide a separate estimate for that.

 ### Mobile browser testing

 Mobile browser testing Testing using popular smaller screen devices is essential in ensuring that a person’s experience of a design is appropriate to the capabilities of the device they’re using.
-We test our designs in:
+We test our designs in the latest versions of:

-iOS 9: Safari, Google Chrome
+iOS: Safari, Google Chrome
 Android: Google Chrome on Android Emulator

-We won’t test in Blackberry, Opera Mini/Mobile, specific Android devices, Windows or other mobile browsers unless we agreed separately.
+We won’t test in Blackberry, Opera Mini/Mobile, specific Android devices, Windows or other mobile browsers unless agreed upon separately.
 If you need us to test using these, we can provide a separate estimate for that.

-### Technical support
+### Hosting and technical support

 We’re not a website hosting company so we don’t offer support for website hosting, email or other services relating to hosting.
 You may already have professional hosting and you might even manage that hosting in-house; if you do, great.
 If you don’t, we can set up an account for you at one of our preferred hosting providers.
 We can set up your site on a server, plus any statistics software such as Google Analytics and we can provide a separate estimate for that.
 Then, the updates to, and management of that server will be up to you.

-### Search engine optimisation (SEO)
+### Search engine optimization (SEO)

 We don’t guarantee improvements to your website’s search engine ranking, but the web pages that we develop are accessible to search engines.
+If you would like us to handle SEO, we can provide a separate estimate for that.

 ### Changes and revisions